ObolNetwork/obol-docs/versioned_docs/version-v0.10.0/dv/01_introducing-charon.md

 - **:3630** - UDP discovery port.
 This port is used by the discv5 discovery protocol for peer discovery of charon nodes.

-- **:3640**  - Bootnode HTTP server port.
+- **:3640**  - Relay HTTP server port.
 This port hosts a HTTP webserver that serves a client's ENR on `/enr`.
-This is only used by the `charon bootnode` command.
+This is only used by the `charon relay` command.

 ## Getting started